'Football is life' -- Turning an African superpower into world beaters

 A review conducted by the federation in 2017 has resulted in improved remuneration for the Super Falcons, according to Sanusi, with basic match bonuses raised to $3,000 per player, while basic bonuses for the men was reduced from $10,000 to $5,000 per player.

 What will aid the Super Falcons' cause further is football's governing body.
-Late last year, FIFA announced a five-pronged global strategy to grow the game, one being to ensure all 211 members have comprehensive women's plans in place by 2022.
+Last year, FIFA announced a five-pronged global strategy to grow the game, one being to ensure all 211 members have comprehensive women's plans in place by 2022.

 Around the globe women's football is enjoying increased investment, which is a result of a myriad of reasons, the biggest arguably being societal change (this will be the first tournament since the #MeToo movement), and now sponsors and FIFA are adding their voices.